-We reviewed the evidence comparing the removal of the spleen (splenectomy) to other treatments (such as blood transfusion and chelation (removal of excess iron) in people with thalassaemia major and intermedia.
+We reviewed the evidence comparing the removal of the spleen (splenectomy) to other treatments (such as blood transfusions and chelation (removal of excess iron) in people with thalassaemia major and intermedia.

-The study evaluated the two types of surgery and was not intended to assess the effectiveness of operation itself.
+The study evaluated the two types of surgical methods.
 Only one of our three primary outcomes were reported, the number of people experiencing major adverse events (bleeding during and after the operation and complete or partial collapse of a lung).
-However, the amount of information available is not sufficient enough to draw any reliable conclusions.
+However, the amount of information available is not sufficient to draw any reliable conclusions (very-low quality evidence).
 Hence, we were unable to provide recommendations regarding the use of splenectomy in people with thalassaemia.
 Appropriate clinical judgement, in view of the various risks and benefits described by other lower quality sources of evidence (e.g. observational studies), may be necessary when considering splenectomy in people with thalassaemia.

 Quality of the evidence